 Through a real-time integrated web-based dashboard, store owners, managers, and organization leads can properly and effectively learn how to prevent theft in the workplace.

 Through artificial intelligence (AI) and machine learning-based techniques, businesses and firms can much more easily manage security within a given workplace.
 Machine learning, in specific, uses particular algorithms that learn how to prevent theft in the workplace and minimize risks for potential losses.
 Our smart surveillance is capable of identifying patterns and sequences in imagery from thermal, infrared, and night vision equipment.
 Additionally, through these in place recognition systems, its smart features can alert proper personnel of security threats in real-time, making remote monitoring a breeze.

-Companies and organizations will rely more heavily on AI and machine learning to prevent theft in the workplace.
+As concerns of theft in the workplace grow, companies and organizations will rely more heavily on AI and machine learning to prevent potential issues.

 Twenty20 is a global provider of IoT automation and Artificial Intelligence enabled security technology, smart surveillance and access control solutions.
 Its suite of software and video analytics products includes site automation and optimization, SCADA integration, object, facial and license plate recognition, counting and tracking, PPE detection, thermal radar, and gunshot detection, managed IT services, data backup and recovery, cyber security and more.
 Twenty20’s technology delivers data-driven business intelligence and analytics, enhances real-time decision making, and improves operational efficiency while minimizing risk and loss.